12. Data frames#

 ## virginica 6.588

-Second, reset_row_names which converts row.names
+Second, implement reset_row_names which converts row.names

 to

-a standalone column of a given name, for instance:
+a standalone column of a given name.
+For instance:

 reset_row_names(x) <- "Type"